Riyajindal525/Bootstrap-Cooking-Web-page/README.md

 # Bootstrap-Cooking-Web-page

-This is a responsive cooking website built using Bootstrap along with some custom CSS.
-It features a variety of recipes and popular food categories that are easy to browse and explore.
-The design is clean and user-friendly to provide a pleasant experience for visitors.
+A simple and responsive cooking website built with HTML and Bootstrap, styled using inline CSS inside <style> tags within the HTML files.
+The site showcases various recipes and popular categories for easy browsing.

+Features:

+Built entirely in HTML with Bootstrap for structure

+Styling done using inline CSS inside <style> tags in the HTML

+Clean, responsive, and user-friendly design

+Easy to understand and maintain code structure